kolaban/mbio740-short-project2/README.md

 * **N50:** 123068 bp
 * **Largest Contig:** 245046 bp

 Comparing this to the "true" genome for *Staphylococcus aureus* we see that this is fairly close to what we would expect.
 Interestingly our assembly is actually a bit larger than what we would expect compared to the true genome.

 * **Length:** 2821361 ≈ 2.82 Mbp
 * **Number of contigs:** 1

+#### QUAST Software

+QUAST is a software that helps give you an overview of your assembly.
+It takes in your assembly and outputs various statistics about it.
+While there is not any biases directly related to QUAST since it seems to only take the assembly and output statistics for it there may be issues in trying to optimize some of the parameters that it has.
+For example if you try to use a different assembler that produces longer contigs/scaffolds but actually is joining regions that shouldn't be joined.
+Producing a worse assembly despite an greater N50.

 ## Prokka